 What else operations can be performed from UFT?

-Compare with previous version: If you have made changes in the local repository, then you can compare the local repository test to the last commit using “Compare with previous revision” option.
+Compare with the previous version: If you have made changes in the local repository, then you can compare the local repository test to the last commit using the “Compare with previous revision” option.

-Create Branch: Use command below to create a branch in local repository, which will need to be pushed to github.
+Create Branch: Use the command below to create a branch in the local repository, which will need to be pushed to GitHub.

-Merge Changes to Master: To merge your changes to Master Branch at Repository, you will need to first checkout the master and and then merge the branch changes. use commands below
+Merge Changes to Master: To merge your changes to Master Branch at Repository, you will need to first check out the master and then merge the branch changes. use commands below

 Hope it was helpful, let us know if you have any further questions or any help required.